 Be sure to keep your dogs away when doing lawn repairs, especially on areas where you have planted new grass seed.
 It is important that you provided enough protection to your future grass.
 It will take time for the new grass seed to germinate and develop strong healthy roots.
 Mow your grass three to four times before you allow people or dog traffic.

 Preventing Dog Urine Spots

 There are methods you can use to prevent dogs from peeing around your lawn.
 It starts with training your dog to go to a specific area when relieving himself.
 You can consider adding natural wood mulch for your pooch to keep them out of your lawn.
-Choose natural mulch as cocoa bean hulls mulch can be toxic to animals.
+Choose natural mulch, bearing in mind that some types such as cocoa bean hulls mulch can be toxic to animals.
 Some pet stores also sell dietary supplements intended for changing the nitrogen content of your dog’s urine.
 However, further research will still be required as proof of the effectiveness of these products.
 Some supplements can have a negative effect on the urinary system of your dogs.

 Repairing Damaged Lawns and Dog Holes